Modelling on the very large-scale connectome: Introduction

 During the last decade, criticality was shown in neuronal recordings (spiking activity and local field potentials, LFPs) of neural cultures in vitro~\cite{BP03,Mazzoni-2007,Pasquale-2008,Fried}, LFP signals in vivo~\cite{Hahn-2010}, field potentials and functional magnetic resonance imaging (fMRI) blood-oxygen-level-dependent (BOLD) signals in vivo~\cite{Shriki-2013,Tagliazucchi-2012}, voltage imaging in vivo~\cite{Scott-2014}, and $10$--$100$ single-unit or multi-unit spiking and calcium-imaging activity in vivo~\cite{Pris,Bellay-2015,Hahn-2017,Seshadri-2018}.
 Furthermore, source reconstructed magneto- and electroencephalographic recordings (MEG and EEG), characterizing the dynamics of ongoing cortical activity, have also shown robust power-law scaling in neuronal long-range temporal correlations (LRTC).
 These are at time scales from seconds to hundreds of seconds and describe behavioural scaling laws consistent with concurrent neuronal avalanches~\cite{brainexp}.
 However, the measured scaling exponents do not seem to be universal.
-Instead, they are scattered around the mean-field values of the directed percolation universality class~\cite{odorbook}.
-It is worth mentioning that LRTC allow investigating scaling at different time scales than avalanche measurements, which span only in the $0.001$--$0.1$ s range.
+Instead, they are scattered around the mean-field values of the Directed Percolation (DP) universality class~\cite{odorbook}.
+It is worth mentioning that LRTC allow investigating scaling at different time scales than avalanche measurements, which span only the $0.001$--$0.1$ secundum range.
 Similarly, recent calcium imaging recordings of dissociated neuronal cultures show that the exponents are not universal, and significantly different exponents arise with different culture preparations~\cite{Yag}.
-Thus, the single mean-field universality class hypothesis has been challenged.
-This diversity has also been studied by experiments and simulations.
+Very recently it has been found that in dissociated cortex cultures, which lack the differentiation into cortical layers, a first-order phase transition is expected not following the universal mean-field exponents~\cite{Plenz21soc}.
+Thus, the single mean-field universality class hypothesis has been challenged and different explanations have been suggested, ranging from subsampling of the branching DP model~\cite{Carval21} to external source effects~\cite{Fosque-20}.
+External sources, leading to the well known Widom line phenomena have been studied both by experiments and simulations.
 Quasicriticality, generated by external excitations, was suggested to explain the lack of universality observed in different experiments~\cite{Fosque-20}.
+However, it was discovered earlier that heterogeneity can cause non-universal exponents as a consequence of rare regions and Griffiths Phases in brain models~\cite{MM,HMNcikk,GS16,GS18}.